dell/csm-docs/content/v1/features/powerflex.md

 Starting in version 2.1, CSI Driver for PowerFlex now supports volume health monitoring.
 This allows Kubernetes to report on the condition of the underlying volumes via events when a volume condition is abnormal.
 For example, if a volume were to be deleted from the array, or unmounted outside of Kubernetes, Kubernetes will now report these abnormal conditions as events.

-To accomplish this, the driver utilizes the sidecar, external-health-monitor.
+To accomplish this, the driver utilizes the external-health-monitor sidecar.
 When driver detects a volume condition is abnormal, the sidecar will report an event to the corresponding PVC.
 For example, in this event from `kubectl describe pvc -n <ns>` we can see that the underlying volume was deleted from the PowerFlex array:
 ```
 Events:
   Type     Reason                     Age                 From                                                         Message